 A: On a copy of the packing slip or invoice that came with the splint, please tell us what needs to be done (i.e. exchange for new size, credit account, other).
 Also, please include a contact telephone number or email address in case we have questions.
 Package the splint in a box so it does not get crushed in transit and send everything to us.
 If the request incurs any additional fees, please provide us with billing information again since we do not keep credit card numbers on file. -

 Our mailing address is:Silver Ring Splint Company PO Box 2856 Charlottesville, VA 22902 -

 Our street address for UPS and FedEx delivery is:Silver Ring Splint Company 1140 East Market Street Charlottesville, VA 22902

 7. Should I order regular strength, extra strength or extra wide splints?

-A: Regular strength splints are appropriate for individuals who are less active, with possibly some hand weakness, or for smaller hands.
-Extra strength splints, which are made from a slightly heavier gauge wire, are appropriate for individuals who are fairly active and who use their hands a lot.
-Also, extra strength splints are better for males because their hands tend to be larger and stronger.
-Individuals with Ehlers-Danlos Syndrome (EDS) should use extra strength splints.
+A: We no longer offer regular strength splints.
+Extra strength splints have become our standard for all our products so as to provide the best quality and durability.
 Extra wide splints are made from the same gauge wire as extra strength splints, but have an increased lip width to help disperse the pressure on the dorsal surface of the finger.
 For example, the lip width of a size 9 ring in regular strength is 2.9mm, in extra strength is 3.2 mm and in extra wide is 4.4 mm. -